Deeps18-crypto/Netflix-clone/README.md

 # Netflix-clone
-The NETFLIX clone is done for learning purpose.

-This app has exact functionality of goolge.
+This app has the exact UI of NETFLIX.

-This project has two pages such as HOME and SEARCH page.

-The app includes REACT-ROUTER to load the page without refresh.
+The project has list of movies which is listed in the rows.

-The state of the app is maintained by CONTEXT API.
+The list of movies can play the trailer of youtube.

-The app works by getting the REST API by developer.google.com